MichaelHinrichs/FinModelUtility/README.md

 - [@LordNed](https://github.com/LordNed), whose [J3D-Model-Viewer](https://github.com/LordNed/J3D-Model-Viewer) tool and [JStudio](https://github.com/LordNed/JStudio) library were referenced to fix bugs in the .bmd importer.
 - [@M-1-RLG](https://github.com/M-1-RLG), AKA M-1, as his [io_scene_cmb](https://github.com/M-1-RLG/io_scene_cmb) Blender plugin was used as the basis for the .cmb importer.
 He also provided [thorough documentation](https://github.com/M-1-RLG/010-Editor-Templates/tree/master/Grezzo) on each of Grezzo's formats.
 - [@magcius](https://github.com/magcius), AKA Jasper, as their animated model viewer was used as the basis for the .csab importer.
-- [@mhvuze](https://github.com/mhvuze), whose [3ds-xfsatool](https://github.com/mhvuze/3ds-xfsatool) was used to extract XFSA archives.
+- [@mhvuze](https://github.com/mhvuze), whose [3ds-xfsatool](https://github.com/mhvuze/3ds-xfsatool) is used to extract XFSA archives.
 - [@NerduMiner](https://github.com/NerduMiner), whose [Pikmin1Toolset](https://github.com/NerduMiner/Pikmin1Toolset) was ported from C++ to C# to add texture support for Pikmin 1.
 - [@nickbabcock](https://github.com/nickbabcock), whose [Pfim](https://github.com/nickbabcock/Pfim) library is used to extract the contents of .dds images.
 - [@nico](https://github.com/nico), AKA thakis, whose [szstools](http://amnoid.de/gc/) CLI is used to extract the contents of GameCube .isos and their [ddsview](http://www.amnoid.de/ddsview/index.html) tool was referenced to fix Halo Wars DXT5A/ATI1/BC4 parsing.
 - [@Ploaj](https://github.com/Ploaj), whose [HSDLib](https://github.com/Ploaj/HSDLib) library was heavily referenced to fix the Super Smash Bros.
-Melee DAT importer.
+Melee DAT importer and [Metanoia](https://github.com/Ploaj/Metanoia) library was heavily referenced to add support for parsing Level 5 formats.
 - [@revel8n](https://github.com/revel8n), whose [Smashboards thread](https://smashboards.com/threads/melee-dat-format.292603/) was referenced to add support for the .dat importer.
 - [@RenolY2](https://github.com/RenolY2), whose [bw-model-viewer](https://github.com/RenolY2/bw-model-viewer) tool was used as the basis for the .modl importer.
 - [@Sage-of-Mirrors](https://github.com/Sage-of-Mirrors), whose [SuperBMD](https://github.com/Sage-of-Mirrors/SuperBMD) tool was referenced to clean up the .bmd logic.